by DARIEN LAMEN

 And last year, they landed the facility in hot water with the state health department.

-Newly available documents show that in April of 2018, the New York State Department of Health conducted a complaint investigation at Strong Memorial Hospital that resulted in several citations and a ten thousand dollar fine.
+Newly available documents show that in April of 2018, the New York State Department of Health conducted a complaint investigation at Strong Memorial Hospital that resulted in several citations and a $10,000 dollar fine.

 In a Statement of Deficiencies dated April 30, 2018, DOH concluded that the hospital "failed to protect and promote each patient’s rights by permitting the use of law enforcement techniques as a means of subduing and restraining patients.
 The use of law enforcement techniques in the healthcare setting could result in harm to patients,” the statement of deficiencies says.